JHU-PL-Lab/www-fpse/lecture/basic-ocaml.md

 * The compile/run view is the standard `cc`/`gcc`/`javac` view and is also used in OCaml
 * In OCaml we will more generally live in **both worlds**: play with code in top loop, but use compiler to compile it.
-* Let's type the following in a file `helloworld.ml`:
+* Let's cover how we will compile in OCaml.
+Suppose the following is in a file `helloworld.ml`:

 ```ocaml
 open Core;; (* Make the Core libraries directly available *)